irfankhan47/Aws-NFS-housekeeping-automation/README.md

 tail -n 1 /var/log/ftphousekeep.log
 ```

-✅ Shows the latest log entry.
+✅ Shows the latest log entry.<br>
-✅ OutcomeThis simulation demonstrates how to offload system-intensive housekeeping from critical servers by using shared storage and remote automation — just like in production environments.
+✅ OutcomeThis simulation demonstrates how to offload system-intensive housekeeping from critical servers by using shared storage and remote automation — just like in production environments.<br>

 👤 Author<br>
 Irfan KhanDevOps & Cloud Engineer<br>